voicehacks2019/Volume/capsule-sample-fact-master/README.md

 ## Overview

-Do you have some interesting facts about a hobby or passion to share?
+Do you have some interesting inspirational qoutes, facts about a hobby or passion to share?
 Do you have a set of LOL jokes to share?
 The facts sample capsule is the perfect place to share that content by building a Bixby capsule.

 Lots of the basic building blocks of a Bixby capsule are highlighted; This is a great capsule to start learning how to develop for Bixby.